Koldar/pmake/README.md

 This package tries to provide a solution for build softwares in a platform independent manner.
 It tries to loosely mimick the objective of Makefile, but with a python syntax.
-Makefiles are known to have complex syntax a several pitfalls.
-They are also clunky to work with, Pmakeup tries to provide a pythonic environment (which is much easier to work with).
+Makefiles are known to have complex syntax as well as several pitfalls.
+They are also clunky to work with, Pmakeup aims to provide a pythonic environment (which is much easier to work with) in order to perform operation on the local system, usually for compiling stuff or for setupping your system.
+The project aims to give you the ability of executing commands without giving you too many troubles.

-To help the devloper in commons tasks, Pmakeup provides several built-in commands to perform common tasks (like copying files, read content and execute system commands).
+To help the developer in commons tasks, Pmakeup provides several built-in commands to perform common tasks (like copying files, read content and execute system commands).

 # An important Security disclaimer

-I want to empathize this: `pamkeup` is **not a build system you can use to puppeteer remove systems**: its use is intended to build software locally, or to setup your workstation.
+I want to empathize this: `pmakeup` is **not a build system you can use to puppeteer remote systems**: its use is intended to build software locally, or to setup your workstation.
 In no means `pmakeup` project provides adequate level of security to support remote puppeteering.
-In order to avoid being in you way, you can actually call script by injecting you password as plain text.
+In order to avoid being in you way, you can actually call script by injecting your root password as plain text.
 This is by design, since on **your** worksation, it is assumed you have full control (as a developer anyway).
 However, transmitting password in plain text is a **huge** security hole.
-Hence this project shoudl not be used for that objective.
+Hence this project should not be used for puppetteering.

 # For the user